A Utah woman has been busted for “lewdness” after her stepchildren walked in on her while she was dressed in pants but no top.

 Predictably, social media weighed in.
 Some tweeters saw malevolence or prudery at work.
 Others mentioned their “disgust” at Tilli’s horrifying, aggressive, perverted boobs.

-TV talkshow host Marie Osmond spoke for the decency mob when she recoiled from the dangerous danglers: “If my children walked in to see their stepmother and their father putting up drywall naked [just topless, thanks], to me that would be a sense of pornography,” she said.
+TV talkshow host Marie Osmond spoke for the decency mob when she recoiled from the dangerous danglers: “If my children walked in to see their stepmother and their father putting up drywall naked [no, just topless, thanks], to me that would be a sense of pornography,” she said.
 Now we know what kind of porn Osmond looks at: the dusty, itchy, sweaty, don’t-touch-me-I’m-filthy kind.

 And, Marie, of course it’s better to upend your kids’ lives (and force their dad to spend food money on a lawyer) than to let them see a pair of particularly non-sexual boobs on a hard-working woman.

 In February, a federal judge ruled that a Colorado law banning women from being topless in public was unconstitutional.
-After spending over $300,000 to defend its band, the city of Fort Collins dropped the case.
+After spending over $300,000 to defend its ban, the city of Fort Collins dropped the case.
 One day, perhaps Utah—and the rest of our national morality apparatus—will allow people the same rights in private that they have in public.

 Meanwhile, may Tilli’s husband’s ex-wife have many dusty, itchy, sleepless nights thinking of Tilli’s dusty, itchy breasts.
 Her kids have already forgotten about them.
 It may take the kids longer, though, to forgive their mother for selfishly exploiting them.